 Grayson’s current series, Industrial Melanism, is born from this search.

-This exploration led Grayson to his "Industrial Melanism" series.
-"Industrial Melanism" refers to the change in color of the peppered moth – from white with black speckles to entirely black – during the Industrial Revolution, and remains one of the clearest examples in which the evolutionary process has been observed.
-The moths, formerly camouflaged on trees with white lichens, became easy prey as the trees darkened from heavy soot emissions.
-Within a human's life-time, scientists observed the moths evolve darker pigment in order to remain camouflaged.
-In Grayson's exploration of the topic, he toys with with concept of reinvention and transformation, using the varying oxidation rates of silver and white gold to create dimensionality and movement, taking advantage of the sudden changes in hue of the reflective metal surfaces from the viewer's changing perspective.
+Industrial Melanism generally refers to the change in color of the peppered moth – from white with black speckles to entirely black – during the Industrial Revolution, and remains one of the clearest examples in which the evolutionary process has been observed.
+The light moths, formerly camouflaged on trees with white lichens, became easy prey for the birds as the trees darkened from heavy soot emissions.
+The darker moths – suddenly better suited to their environment – thrived, and within a human's lifetime scientists watched as the once nearly all light population became 98% dark.

 Combining his fascination with Industrial Melanism with his search for (metaphorical as well as physical) light in the darkness, Grayson has created something wholly new and exciting.
 In this series, he explores the concepts of reinvention and transformation using the varying oxidation rates of precious metals (silver, white gold, platinum, and palladium) to create dimensionality and movement, taking advantage of the sudden changes in hue of the reflective metal surfaces creating unique visual experiences from every angle.
 Works shine brightly and then fall dark.
 But the darkness is held in check, providing context for the light.

 Alessandra Codinha, Vogue, "A New Exhibition Finds Hope in Moths and Monsters", February 2018 (click to view)

 Akeem Duncan, Quiet Lunch, "Neil Grayson: The Evolution of a Serial Savant", December 2017 (View PDF below, pp. 1-5)